Agentic Tool Use

 - the tool “executes” and returns a result

-- continue generation from there
+- write the closing token from the same cutout and continue generation from there

 This is the agentic loop: your model generates until it hits a trigger, hands off to a tool, gets a result, and keeps going.
 Real AI agents do exactly the same thing—just faster and with more tools.